GLugia/ReforgeEditor/README.md

 # ReforgeEditor
-Better Reforges is a configurable mod that changes what reforges every item can get based on their original stats.
+Better Reforges is a configurable mod that calculates the efficiency of prefixes for every existing item.
+Then it checks config settings to see if that efficiency value is within the given thresholds.
 As well as a personal QoL option to make every tool as fast as possible while maintaining their power.
 This option removes existing prefixes from all tools.

 # Update